aarjae/aarjae.github.io/_posts/2017-07-8-zsh-and-me.md

 ---
-title : "She sells seashells by the Z shell" image : /assets/image/seashell-cover.jpg layout : post excerpt : "An introduction to making your terminal beautiful and easy cos well, we use the terminal a lot"
+title : "She sells Z shells by the seashore." image : /assets/image/seashell-cover.jpg layout : post excerpt : "An introduction to making your terminal beautiful and easy cos well, we use the terminal a lot"